 Overview of the Program

 The Doctor of Philosophy program at the Factor-Inwentash Faculty of Social Work is available on a full-time basis.
-Minimum period of registration is 12 academic sessions of full-time enrolment (fall, winter, summer sessions).
+Minimum period of registration is 12 academic sessions of full-time enrolment (Fall, Winter, Summer sessions).
 The program is structured to support the completion of all degree requirements within four years.
 However, if required, students can register up to a cumulative total of six years following their admission into the program to complete their degree requirements.
 Students have three major milestones to accomplish in the program: required course work, the Comprehensive Paper OR Comprehensive Exam, and the Thesis.

 PhD Program Timeline with former Comprehensive Paper Requirements

 PhD Program Timeline with new Comprehensive Exam Requirements